adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 This is because humans are good at understanding human communication and bad at understanding abbreviated, non-semantic abstractions.

-## Good and bad examples of class names
+## Good and bad class names

-Try and spot the difference between non-semantic and semantic class names...
+Can you spot the difference between semantic and non-semantic class names?

 	<!-- bad -->
 	<div class="red pull-left">
 	<div class="grid row">
 	<div class="col-xs-4">

-It's not clear at all *what* this HTML represents.
-You *might* have an *idea* of what these things *look like* (on small or large screens) but that is all.
+These classes don't tell you *what* this HTML represents.
+At best, you may have an *idea* of these elements look like (at certain sized viewports), but that's all.

 	<!-- good -->
 	<div class="header">